lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 ![Type Inference](https://lupyuen.github.io/images/handdrawn-type.png)

 We see that `u8` pops up for `digit`...
 The Rust Compiler has inferred that `digit` is an 8-bit integer.
 (Like `uint8_t` in C)

+Now that we have the first digit of the hour, let's fetch the hand-drawn bitmap for the digit.

 # Fetch the digit bitmap